Rayonnant: Amiens Cathedral

-The Basilica of Saint-Denis and Notre-Dame de Paris
+Notre-Dame de Paris

-Soon after work began on Amiens Cathedral, the Basilica of Saint-Denis, which had introduced elements of Gothic style to Paris, received a Rayonnant makeover.
-The nave and the transepts were rebuilt beginning in 1231, opening up a greater amount of interior space (though altering beyond recognition some of the original Gothic features created by Suger).
-The walls were rebuilt with much larger windows, which opened up the upper elevation from the main arcades to the apexes of the vaults.
-The apse, once dark, was filled with light.

 The Cathedral of Notre-Dame de Paris also received a major makeover into the new style.
 Between 1220 and 1230, flying buttresses were constructed to replace the old wall buttresses, and to support the walls of upper level.
 Thirty-seven new windows were installed, each one six meters high, each with a double-arched window topped by a rose.
 (Twenty-five are still in place, twelve in the nave and thirteen in the choir.).

 The first rose window of Notre-Dame was built on the west facade in the 1220s.
 In the Middle Ages, the rose was the symbol of the Virgin Mary, to whom the cathedral was dedicated.
 The west window was smaller, with thick spokes of stone.
 The larger transept windows were added in about 1250 (north) and 1260 (south), with much more ornate designs and thinner mullions, or ribs, between the glass.
 The north window was devoted to the events of the Old Testament, and the South to the teachings of Christ and the New Testament.